quatico-solutions/webcomponents-101-part1/README.md

 * `test:example-step-4`: Run Jest to test all script files for example step 4.
 * `test:exercise1`: Run Jest to test all script files for exercise 1.
 * `test:exercise2`: Run Jest to test all script files for exercise 2.
+* `test:solution1-1`: Run Jest to test all script files for solution 1-1.
-* `test:solution1`: Run Jest to test all script files for solution 1.
+* `test:solution1-2`: Run Jest to test all script files for solution 1-2.
 * `test:solution2`: Run Jest to test all script files for solution 2.